 2] Set Graphics Properties to Default

 It’s a very simple solution and seems to have worked for many.
 Right-click on your desktop and select Graphics properties where the most section will have restore defaults.

-If you have Nvidia graphics card installed on your PC, you can use the control panel to reset the color settings.
-Launch the Nvidia control panel from the system tray, and then switch to Display > adjust desktop color settings.
-Select the display, and then choose Nvidia Settings, and then change things accordingly to get the right combination.
+If you have an NVIDIA graphics card installed on your PC, you can use the control panel to reset the color settings.
+Launch the NVIDIA control panel from the system tray, and then switch to Display > adjust desktop color settings.
+Select the display, and then choose the NVIDIA Settings, and then change things accordingly to get the right combination.
 You can always leave it to default.

-Here is a pro-tip!
 Windows lets you create multiple users.
 So if somebody else wants to use your PC, you can create an account for the person or give him guest access.
-That way nobody will be able to change settings of your account.
+That way nobody will be able to change the settings of your account.